electron/electron/docs/faq.md

 ![subpixel rendering example](images/subpixel-rendering-screenshot.gif)

-Sub-pixel anti-aliasing needs a non-transparent background to work (See [this issue](https://github.com/electron/electron/issues/6344#issuecomment-420371918) for more info).
+Sub-pixel anti-aliasing needs a non-transparent background of the layer containing the font glyphs.
+(See [this issue](https://github.com/electron/electron/issues/6344#issuecomment-420371918) for more info).

 You can set the background in the constructor for [BrowserWindow][browser-window]: